 Potentially fatal in individual cases

 Early identification of COVID-19 and quarantine of contacts is imperative.
 In the in- and out-patient setting it is advised to separate children who have infectious diseases from healthy non-infectious children.
 Nosocomial outbreaks have played a role in the clustering of COVID-19.
-Thus it is advised to admit children with COVID-19 to the hospital only if an experienced pediatrician feels it is medically necessary (e.g. tachypnea, dyspnea, oxygen levels below 92%).
-In the hospital the child with COVID-19 or suspicion of COVID-19 needs to be isolated in a single room or admitted to a COVID-19-only ward in which COVID-19 exposed medical personnel maintains distance as well (e.g. no shifts on other wards).
-The presence of one parent is not negotiable in the care of the sick child both for emotional reasons as well as for help in nursing of the child.
+It is advised to admit children with COVID-19 to the hospital only if an experienced pediatrician feels it is medically necessary (e.g. tachypnea, dyspnea, oxygen levels below 92%).
+In the hospital the child with COVID-19 or suspicion of COVID-19 needs to be isolated in a single room or admitted to a COVID-19-only ward in which COVID-19-exposed medical personnel is protected by non-pharmacological interventions (wearing FFP-2 masks, gowns, etc.) and maintains distance and is cohorted themselves (e.g. no shifts on other wards).
+The presence of one parent is not negotiable in the care of the sick child both for emotional reasons as well as for help in the nursing of the child.

 Supportive treatment (respiratory support, bronchodilatation therapy, fever, superinfection, psychosocial support)